In Conversation With Dr. Sonali Kataria

 Please introduce yourself to our readers.

 I am Dr Sonali Kataria.
-Currently, I am the founder and Head of a non-profit organization called Sunrise Learning Foundation that is dedicated towards providing education and training to children on the autism spectrum, and their parents (and entire family in some cases).
+Currently, I am the founder and executive director of Sunrise Learning Foundation, a non-profit devoted to educating and training parents and children on the autism spectrum (and entire family in some cases).

 Born and brought up in a family of doctors, my basic education is medical graduation, followed by an MD from AIIMS in Anatomy, with Neuroscience as my specialization.
 I was fortunate to have been able to do a series of professional trainings including the Son-Rise Program (USA), Stem cell Therapy project from University of Melbourne (AUS), several Teacher Training programs (in autism and related conditions) after my MD and residency, which helped me shape my present status of educational empowerment.
 Out of all the programs, the Son-Rise program was the most impactful, and powerful program, that pretty much changed the way of my being.